-This creed, produced in 500 A.D., focused on Trinitarian and Christological doctrines.
+This creed, formulated in 500 A.D., focused on Trinitarian and Christological doctrines.
 It explicitly, and, one could say, in painstaking detail states the equality of the divine persons.
 While it bears the name of Athenasius of Alexandria, this authorship is contested.

 Whosoever will be saved, before all things it is necessary that he hold the catholic faith.
 Which faith except every one do keep whole and undefiled; without doubt he shall perish everlastingly.
 And the catholic faith is this: That we worship one God in trinity and trinity in unity; Neither confounding the persons, nor dividing the essence.
 For there is one person of the Father, another of the Son and another of the Holy Ghost.
 But the Godhead, of the Father, of the Son and of the Holy Ghost, is all one; the Glory equal, the Majesty coeternal.
 Such as the Father is, such is the Son and such is the Holy Ghost.
 The Father uncreated, the Son uncreated and the Holy Ghost uncreated.
 The Father unlimited, the Son unlimited and the Holy Ghost unlimited.
 The Father eternal, the Son eternal and the Holy Ghost eternal.
 And yet they are not three eternals, but one eternal.
 As also there are not three uncreated, nor three infinites, but one uncreated and one infinite.